 How is Cortisol collected and tested?

-Not only is saliva perfectly suited to measuring steroid hormones like cortisol. using saliva means we don’t need to take multiple blood samples in one day.
+Not only is saliva perfectly suited to measuring pulsating hormones like cortisol, using saliva means we don’t need to take multiple blood samples in one day.
 Returning to the doctors surgery at all hours is impractical, and possibly painful too.
 No needles no blood, just simple to do saliva sample collection which can be done at home.
-Samples should only be analysed by laboratories with NATA accreditation and takes between 5 and 11 working days.
+Samples should only be analysed by laboratories with NATA accreditation and takes between 5 and 10 working days.

 Here are three widely used cortisol tests: